Concatenation in Excel (Table of Contents)

 Example #1

 Consider a job portal; most of us filled in details in the job portal.
-While updating, there are two fields for a name, like first name and last name.
-So, when the data is exported from the portal to excel, it comes like each name filled in separate cells like below.
+While updating, there are two fields for a name, like first and last names.
+So, when the data is exported from the portal to Excel, each name is filled in separate cells like below.

-We need to add the two names and fill them under the column named “Full Name”.
+We must add and fill in the two names under the “Full Name” column.

 Observe the formula; it is concatenating A2 and B2; hence, the result is merging first and last names.

-But, there is no space between the first name and last name if we observe the results.
 We can achieve the space between the first name and last name in a very easy way.
-We just need to add an empty space with double quotes that will create space between two names, as shown below.
+But, there is no space between the first and last names if we observe the results.
+As shown below, we need to add an empty space with double quotes to create space between two names.

-Suppose if we want to add “Mr” before these names, then we can do that also.
+Suppose we want to add “Mr” before these names.
+Then we can do that also.
 Add “Mr” before C2 in the formula.

 Then it will give the results, including “Mr” at the beginning of the name.

 Observe how we got the required results.
-If we observe the formula, there is a space after “Mr” to create a space between “Mr” and first name in the results.
-If we did not give the space, then it will merge with the first name.
+If we observe the formula, there is a space after “Mr” to create a space between “Mr” and the first name in the results.
+The space will merge with the first name if we do not give the space.

 Example #2